 Douglas Creek Cabin offers a great way to access the various seasonal activities available in the Beaverhead-Deerlodge National Forest in western Montana.
-While hunting enthusiasts enjoy the cabin during bow and rifle seasons, it is popular for snowmobiling in the winter and hiking in the summer.
+While hunting enthusiasts enjoy the cabin during bow and rifle seasons, it is popular for snowmobiling or cross-country skiing in the winter and hiking in the summer.
 The cabin is in a very remote location, giving anyone an outdoor recreational experience they will never forget.

 The primitive, one-room cabin has bunkbeds that sleep up to four people.
 It has a table and chairs, minimal cooking utensils, and a wood stove for heat.
 Firewood is provided but cannot be guaranteed.
 There is no electricity, plumbing or water available at the cabin.
 An outhouse with a vault toilet is located just steps behind the cabin.